Lorenzo-Pigato/Lorenzo-Pigato/README.md

 ## About Me
 {
-  * I am a third-year student majoring in Computer Engineering at the Politecnico di Milano.
+  * Third-year student majoring in Computer Engineering at the Politecnico di Milano.
-  * I am a software development and cybersecurity enthusiast
+  * Software development and cybersecurity enthusiast
-  * I graduated in Electronics and Industrial Automation.
+  * Graduated in Electronics and Industrial Automation.

 }